stldsa/site/README.md

       $ docker-compose run web pytest

+- When you change any model fields, you must make some new migrations:

+      $ docker-compose run web python manage.py makemigrations
+      $ docker-compose run web python manage.py migrate

 ## Browse Wagtail CMS

-The startup scripts create an admin user with the email *admin@example.com* and the password *password*.
+The startup scripts create an admin user with the email *admin@example.com* and the password *admin1234* (You can [override these settings](https://docs.djangoproject.com/en/3.0/ref/django-admin/#createsuperuser) using your environment variables).
 Go to http://localhost:8000/cms and enter these credentials to open the Wagtail admin interface.
 Browse around, navigate the site tree, and try making a page yourself!
 Notice that upon returning to the "front end" of the website, if you're viewing a page that uses Wagtail (which is most of them), you can now see a nifty shortcut the lower-right corner.

 ## Contributing